Capturing Bugs

 How It Works

-When you take a screenshot, Crosscheck performs several steps behind the scenes to create a rich, contextual capture.
+When you take a screenshot, Crosscheck performs several steps behind the scenes to create a rich, contextual check.

 1